romarcg/thymio_course_skeleton/assignment/README.md

----
-layout: standalone
-title: Robotics, USI (spring 2018), ROS Exercise 2
-permalink: /robotics2018/ros-exercie-2.html

-unlisted: true

----

-Revision: **1**, Last modified: **{{ page.last_modified_at | date_to_rfc822 }}**

 ## Mighty Thymio platform

-> [Thymio](https://www.thymio.org/home-en:home) is a small, inexpensive, mass-produced mobile robot with widespread use in primary and secondary education.
+[Thymio](https://www.thymio.org/home-en:home) is a small, inexpensive, mass-produced mobile robot with widespread use in primary and secondary education.
 In order to make it more versatile and effectively use it in later educational stages, including university levels, we have expanded Thymio's capabilities by adding off-the-shelf hardware and open software components.
-The resulting robot, that we call Mighty Thymio MyT, provides additional sensing functionalities, increased computing power, networking, and full ROS integration.
+The resulting robot, that we call **Mighty Thymio** (MyT), provides additional sensing functionalities, increased computing power, networking, and full ROS integration.
 We provide a [publication and source code](https://github.com/jeguzzi/mighty-thymio) detailing MyT's architecture and applications in advance educational activities.

-The following are the most important parameters for the controlling the (real) robot:
+The following are the most important parameters of the (real) MyT:

 * base